leona/vast.ai-tools/stats/README.md

 ## Stats

 This script aggregates some useful stats about all active machines.
-Rented counts and average_min_bid are not completely accurate as not enough data from the API is given to calculate this.
+Rented counts and average_min_bid are not completely accurate as not enough data from the API is given to calculate bids.
 Estimated profit includes fees and also uses rented_percent as a measure of how much it will be rented.

 Install dependencies
 ```bash